shreyabirthare/public_lab3/README.md

 * Learn about caching, replication, and consistency.
 * Learn about the concepts of fault tolerance and high availability.
+* Optionally learn about Paxos and Raft
 * Learn about how to deploy your application on the cloud.

 ## Lab Description

+The Gauls have really taken to online commerce and buying goos online has become their village pass time.
+To ensure high performance and tolerance to failures, they have decided to adopt modern disstributed systems design practices.

 This project is based on lab 2.
 You can reuse some of the code you wrote in lab 2 if you want.
-You are going to add caching, replication, and fault tolerance to the toy store application that we have implemented in the previous labs.
+Your goal is to help the Gauls by adding caching, replication, and fault tolerance  to the toy store application that we have implemented in the previous labs.
 Here are some basic requirements:

 1. The toy store application consists of three microservices: a front-end service, a catalog service, and an order service.